 The Oberlin College Board of Trustees’ Investment Committee and Investment Office staff are responsible for oversight of the endowment, designed to provide long-term funding for student financial aid, faculty compensation, and academic programs.

-- Service Building, Room 210
+Service Building, Room 210

-The Multicultural Resource Center provides programs and services that affirm and promote equity for students of color, LGBTQ+ students, and first-generation college students.
+The Multicultural Resource Commons provides programs and services that affirm and promote equity for students of color, LGBTQ+ students, and first-generation college students.
 We are committed to working with campus and community partners to create a climate where all students belong and have equitable opportunities and outcomes.